Heinrich Mann: Later life

-Heinrich Mann died on March 11, 1950, sixteen days before his 79th birthday, in Santa Monica, California, lonely and without much money, just months before he was to relocate to East Berlin to become president of the German Academy of Arts.
+Heinrich Mann died on March 11, 1950, sixteen days before his 79th birthday, in Santa Monica, California, lonely and without much money, just months before he was to relocate to East Berlin to become president of the East German Academy of Arts.
 His ashes were later taken to East Germany and were interred at the Dorotheenstadt Cemetery in a grave of honor.

 Popular culture

 Mann was portrayed by Alec Guinness in the television adaptation of Christopher Hampton's play Tales from Hollywood (1992).

 In Die Manns – Ein Jahrhundertroman (2001) he was played by Jürgen Hentsch.